naderyb/ifag-higher_institute/README.md

 ## ⭐️ Show some love

 If you like this project, drop a ⭐️ on the GitHub repo or share it around!
 ---

+Made with passion 💻 and a touch of red ❤️ by [Youb Nader](https://www.instagram.com/unnamed0._)
+For the students and future of [IFAG](https://ifag-higher-institute.netlify.app)
+---
 <p align="center" style="opacity: 0.7;"> © 2025 – Made with ❤️ by <strong>Youb Nader</strong> • Built with Vue 3 + Bootstrap </p>